miurahr/coscup2025-omegat/slide/index.md

 ## 🤖 AI‑Augmented Workflow

-- Plugins for major MT engines: DeepL, Google Translate, TexTra etc.
+- Plugins for major AI-MT engines: DeepL, Google, TexTra, etc.
 - Apply AI suggestions *when needed*, without being locked in
-- Use TM and glossaries first; then machine translation as a helper
+- Use *memory* and *glossaries* first; then machine translation as a helper

 ---

 ## 🧩 How FLOSS Users Can Benefit

-- Volunteers/localizers can translate documentation, manuals, and UI
+- Volunteers can translate documentation, manuals, and UI
-- Supports sharing TMX and glossaries across projects and translators
+- Supports sharing *memories* and *glossaries* across projects
-- Ideal for projects like LibreOffice, WeeklyOSM, local L10N initiatives
+- Interoperable with Web platforms such as Transifex, Crowdin, and wikimedia

 ---